 La Madonnetta keeps intact all the charm and beauty of the taverns of the past, counting on over 115 years of history, owned by the same family since its foundation.
 A magical place where you feel at home at any time of the day, just perfect to seat in front of the fireplace and enjoy a good glass of wine.

-This might be the reason why the Osteria was one of the favorite places of the young Ernest Hemingway when in 1918, at the age of 18, he came to Italy as a volunteer ambulance driver and which today is one of the most loved restaurants by international designers and artists who frequent these areas thanks to the proximity to the headquarters of super fashion brands such as Diesel.
+This might be the reason why the Osteria was one of the favorite places of Ernest Hemingway when in 1918, at the age of 18, he came to Italy as a volunteer ambulance driver and today is a second home to the many international designers and artists who frequent these areas thanks to the proximity of super fashion brands such as Diesel.

 The symbol of the place is a sweet image of the Madonna del Dito to which Mimma, Annamaria’s sister-in-law, was inspired to paint the beautiful sign of the tavern.
 The name seems, in fact, to derive from the capital with a statue of the Virgin, located at the beginning of the street where the restaurant is located.

 The cuisine is homemade, based on raw materials that come from local producers and Slow Food presidia with recipes that look to tradition, embracing a modern sustainable philosophy.
 Just the perfect place to try the best dishes of the Venetian tradition, from bigoli with duck source to cod with polenta up to roast rabbit to be enjoyed with an excellent selection of local wines, including the famous Torcolato, obtained from the pressing of dried grapes.